 “Financially we’ve seen a very quick payback”

-Other areas in which time@work has delivered benefits include:
+Other areas in which [email protected] has delivered benefits include:

 Administration: A significant reduction in administrative overhead of processing sales invoices and reimbursables.